 Does a graphic design degree guarantee you’ll develop all those other skills?

-No. You’re as likely to become a great leader by working up an unrelated career ladder, and you can learn responsibility and problem-solving in any discipline.
-Ultimately, consider a career in graphic design if your skills, personality and interests align with those of other designers – that’s what matters in this increasingly-versatile market.
+No. You’re as likely to become a great leader by working up an unrelated career ladder, and you can learn responsibility and problem-solve in any discipline.
+Ultimately, consider a career in graphic design if your skills, personality, and interests align with those of other designers – that’s what matters in this increasingly-versatile market.

 Where can I get started?